 How you can access and update your information

 The accuracy of your information is important to us.
 If you change your e-mail address, or if any of the other information we hold is inaccurate or out of date, please send us an e-mail at email@example.com or write to us at Avenue Huart Hamoir 71, 1030 Brussels, Belgium.

 Security precautions in place to protect the loss, misuse or alteration of your information

 Non-sensitive details (such as, for example, your e-mail address, etc.) are transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
-As a result, while we strive to protect your personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
+As a result, while we strive to protect your Personal Data, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
 Once we receive your information, we make our best effort to ensure its security on our systems.

 Transferring your information outside of the European Economic Area